AdrianJames27/django_project_initializer/README.md

 ```

 ## License
-- This project is licensed under the MIT License - see the [LICENSE](https://github.com/AdrianJames27/django_project_initializer?tab=GPL-3.0-1-ov-file) file for details.
+- This project is licensed under the GPL-3.0 License - see the [LICENSE](https://github.com/AdrianJames27/django_project_initializer?tab=GPL-3.0-1-ov-file) file for details.